 - See Academic Skills guide to Reflective writing

 Reading then becomes the way you deepen your understanding.
-It is also when you start to document how all these other ideas help you identify how and why you think the way you do.
+It is also when you start to document how these ideas help identify how and why you think the way you do.
 Selecting which ideas you will use in your assignment and organising your citations is the beginning of the referencing process.
-Your note making practice makes this possible.
-Without it you have no map of the path of your developing understanding.
+Your note-making practice makes this possible.
+Without it, you have no map of the path of your developing understanding.

-Writing takes practice and often your first draft is submitted with disastrous results.
-Your first attempt will usually be disorganised and will need to be redrafted, but as you become more practiced and better informed you will begin to develop your own writing style, your own voice.
+Writing takes practice, and often your first draft is submitted with disastrous results.
+Your first attempt will usually be disorganised and need to be redrafted, but as you become more practiced and better informed, you will begin to develop your own writing style, your own voice.

 Importantly, time management will be a crucial part of your academic journey to avoid plagiarising.
-Reading well, note making, summarising and paraphrasing, writing, learning the culture of your discipline as well as becoming familiar with referencing conventions, all take time.
+Reading well, note-making, summarising, paraphrasing, writing, learning the culture of your discipline, and becoming familiar with referencing conventions, all take time.
 It is definitely worth the effort to plan your time efficiently.